 - 1. Housing includes housing (net), fuel and power, mortgage interest and Council Tax and excludes mortgage capital payments. - 2.
 Not all categories of spending were included for clarity, the four categories with the highest contribution to average spending across all deciles are shown. - 3.
 Income shown is mean household disposable income (not equivalised). - 4.
-Deciles are based on household equivalised disposable income. - 5.
+Deciles are based on household equivalised disposable income (OECD-modified scale). - 5.
 Spending and income figures indexed to decile 10.

 Figure 4 also shows that relative levels of spending across the income distribution vary more for some categories than others.
-For example, spending on food and non-alcoholic drinks in the bottom decile is just over half that of those in decile 10, while overall spending for the bottom decile is less than one-third of that of decile 10, meaning that those at the lower end of the income distribution are spending proportionately more on food that those at the top.
+For example, spending on food and non-alcoholic drinks in the bottom decile is just over half that of those in decile 10, while overall spending for the bottom decile is less than one-third of that of decile 10, meaning that those at the lower end of the income distribution are spending proportionately more on food than those at the top.
 This is reflected in Figure 5, which shows that spending on food accounted for 14% of total spending in the bottom decile, compared with 7% for the top decile.

-Spending on housing (excluding mortgage capital payments) follows a similar trend, with households in the lower two deciles spending 28% and 27% of their total spending on housing and the upper two deciles spending 19% of their total spending on housing.
-Considering food and housing together, the bottom two deciles spend 42% (decile 1) and 43% (decile 2) of their total spending while the top two deciles spend 27% (decile 9) and 26% (decile 10).
+Spending on housing (excluding mortgage capital payments) follows a similar trend, with households in the lower two deciles spending 28% (decile 1) and 27% (decile 2) of their total spending on housing and the upper two deciles spending 19% (decile 9) and 18% (decile 10) of their total spending on housing.
+Considering food and housing together, the bottom two deciles spend 42% of their total spending while the top two deciles spend 28% (decile 9) and 25% (decile 10).

 The richest two deciles spend four to five times as much on recreation and culture than those in the poorest decile and proportionately more of their total spending is in this category - 16% for decile 9 and 14% for decile 10 - compared with 10% for decile 1.
 Spending in restaurants and hotels is also considerably higher in the top two deciles relative to those in lower deciles.
-Households in decile 9 spend 3.7 times more than those in the lowest decile and 3.4 times as much as those in decile 2.
-Spending in these areas combined increases across the deciles, from £50.60 per week in the bottom decile to £254.00 in the top.
+Households in decile 9 spend 3.7 times more than those in the lowest decile and 3.3 times as much as those in decile 2.
+Spending in these areas combined increases across the deciles, from an average of £50.30 per week in the bottom decile to £255.50 in the top.

-Figure 5: The highest decile spend twice as much as the lowest on food and non-alcoholic drinks yet their proportionate spend is half
+Figure 5: The highest decile spend almost twice as much as the lowest on food and non-alcoholic drinks yet their proportionate spend is half